wocqcm2/AutoSchemaKGDEV/README.md

 ## Overview

 AutoSchemaKG introduces a two-stage approach:
-1. **Knowledge Graph Construction**: Populates the knowledge graph with facts based on the generated schema
+1. **Knowledge Graph Triple Extraction**: Extract triples comprising entities and events from text by using LLMs
 2. **Schema Induction**: Automatically generates schema for the knowledge graph by using conceptualization